 It deserves the first mention as it is the most popular.
 When we say popular, we base its popularity on its user base and market capitalization.
 Created in 2009, by someone under the pseudonym of Satoshi Nakamoto, Bitcoin was created with the sole purpose of becoming a universal and decentralized online currency.
 The idea behind it was to provide a secure and non-intermediary controlled (free from a state bank) and non-pegged currency to the masses.
 The concept behind it was the blockchain as it is with many other cryptocurrencies.

-Blockchain technology, in which Bitcoin is deeply rooted, secures the data in chained blocks which accumulate overtime with more incoming data.
+Blockchain technology, in which Bitcoin is deeply rooted, secures the data in chained blocks that accumulate over time with more incoming data.
 This way data is traceable and therefore secure.
-Due to popularity, new versions and whole new crypto-coins are following the norms set by Bitcoin and for these precise reasons they are called alt-coins.
+Due to popularity, new versions and whole new crypto-coins are following the norms set by Bitcoin, and for these precise reasons, they are called alt-coins.

 Ethereum is not a cryptocurrency but the token amount used in it for transactional fees is indeed a cryptocurrency.
 It is called Ether but most in the masses generally mistake the currency for the name of the platform (where it is used) itself.

-This one is an altcoin, which is getting as popular as the Bitcoin.
+This one is an altcoin, which is getting as popular as Bitcoin.
 Did you know Bitcoin was open-source, therefore Litecoin’s founder was able to fork the source code for Litecoin’s use?
-Part of the source code of Litecoin’s shares the same DNA of Bitcoin.
+Part of the source code of Litecoin shares the same DNA as Bitcoin.